FAQ\’s on Joint Pain and Arthritis

 Usually, the tests that are used for diagnosis of the cause behind joint pain are CBC, C-reactive protein, x-ray of the joint where the pain exists and blood tests to check for any autoimmune disorder.
 Often, swelling in the joint is usually visible in x-rays by the time the person starts to feel pain (Lehman, 2004).

 What are the Treatment Options for joint pain?

 There are various treatment options available for people suffering from joint pain.
 Physical therapy remains one such treatment option where physical therapists help strengthen up the muscles around the joints to decrease pressure on the arthritic areas.

 Medications remain another treatment option where painkillers and anti-inflammation medications are given so as to put an end to the joint pain.
 Muscle relaxants and anti-depressants might also be given for the same purpose.

 Lastly, joint injections can also be given to help alleviate joint pain.
-These may include cortisone, hyaluronic acid (Synivsc), platelet rich plasma therapy or stem cell injections.
+These may include cortisone, hyaluronic acid (Synivsc), and other new options.
 While many treatment options are available, advice from the San Diego pain clinic doctor is necessary before any treatment option is pursued.

 What is the bottom line with joint pain?